MicrosoftDocs/Devices-docs/surface-hub/teams-room-hub.md

 > We strongly recommend using the practices for network configuration listed at [Microsoft 365 network connectivity principles](http://aka.ms/pnc)

-In order to function properly, Teams Rooms on Surface Hub must have access to a network that meets these requirements:
+Teams Rooms on Surface Hub must have access to a network that meets these requirements:

 - Access to your Active Directory or Azure Active Directory (Azure AD) instance
 - Access to a server that can provide an IP address using DHCP.
 Microsoft Teams Rooms on Surface Hub cannot be configured with a static IP address.